-BO4138 Biointensive IPM & Plant Health 2 credits Explore the principles and applications of biointensive integrated pest management (IPM), which integrates ecological and economic factors into agricultural system design and management.
-The primary goal of biointensive IPM is to provide guidelines and options for effectively managing pests and beneficial organisms in an ecological context and addresses public concerns about environmental quality and food safety.
+BO4138 Biointensive IPM and Plant Health 2 credits Explore the principles and applications of biointensive integrated pest management (IPM), which integrates ecological and economic factors into agricultural system design and management.
+The primary goal of biointensive IPM is to provide guidelines and options for effectively managing pests and beneficial organisms in an ecological context and address public concerns about environmental quality and food safety.
 Signs and symptoms of plant deficiencies and diseases are examined and treated with appropriate organic inputs in order to restore balance to the soil, shifting the disease state.
 Prerequisite: none

 BO4139 Permaculture in a Global Context 1 credit This course explores social permaculture and the invisible structures that either support or degrade human settlements.
 Students learn ways in which permaculture principles and ethics can be utilized to cultivate sustainable communities and cooperative economies.
-Topics include design models and strategies for developing broad-scale urban and village systems, ways to retrofit existing urban environments, strategies for circumventing natural disasters, and the dynamics of cultivating community -consensus building, community wellness, food security, grafting community knowledge and resources, community-scale industry, cooperative legal systems, land access strategies, land restoration, and earthworks.
+Topics include design models and strategies for developing broad-scale urban and village systems, ways to retrofit existing urban environments, strategies for circumventing natural disasters and the dynamics of cultivating community - consensus building, community wellness, food security, grafting community knowledge and resources, community-scale industry, cooperative legal systems, land access strategies, land restoration, and earthworks.
 Prerequisite: BO4133

-BO4141 Medicinal & Edible Plants in the Landscape 1 1 credit
+BO4141 Medicinal and Edible Plants in the Landscape 1 1 credit

 This course explores the many attributes of a wide variety of medicinal and edible plants that add beauty and utility in cultivated landscapes.
-Propagation, cultivation, environmental tolerances and harvesting methods are discussed with an additional emphasis on the therapeutic properties of the plants.
-Emphasis is on deciduous and evergreen trees.
+Propagation, cultivation and environmental tolerances are discussed, with an additional emphasis on the therapeutic properties of the plants.
+The course also covers basic harvesting and medicine-making techniques, with hands-on experience in the campus gardens and herb lab.
 Prerequisite: admission into the holistic landscape design certificate program or permission of the program chair

-BO4142 Medicinal & Edible Plants in the Landscape 2 1 credit
+BO4142 Medicinal and Edible Plants in the Landscape 2 1 credit